 In a Belgian working environment, clothing is rather formal, not extremely high fashion, but elegant in a more traditional sense.
-Men are expected to wear dark suits and ties, while women wear business suits, dresses, or skirts and blouses.
+Men should wear dark suits and ties, while women wear business suits, dresses, or skirts and blouses.
 When invited to a Belgian’s home, you do not necessarily have to dress this formal.

 Wining and dining

-Belgians are known to keep their business and private life strictly divided.
-Do not expect them to straightforwardly invite you to their home since that’s mainly reserved for relatives and close friends.
+Belgians keep their business and private life separate.
+Don’t expect them to invite you over; that’s mainly for relatives and close friends.
 Usually, business over dinner takes place at a restaurant.